 Marburg is a University town north of Frankfurt, in the Lahn valley.
 It retains its cobbled streets and the Hessische architecture of the 17-18th century.

-Story by Ronnie Juhans Photo by Jens Ottoson / Shutterstock.com Who is crazy enough to go camping in Germany during the winter?
-Especially when the night time temps have already dipped… Read more
+Story by Ronnie Juhans Photo by Jens Ottoson / Shutterstock.com You might be asking yourself: Who is crazy enough to go camping in Germany during the winter?
+After all, nighttime temperatures… Read more

 With our planet slowly falling apart, we see words like ‘zero waste’ and ‘sustainability’ floating around the internet and feel guilt-tripped by people with 2 oz. waste jars that hold… Read more